steelsleuth/vigilant-meme/Resume-Writing.md

 ### Example:

 > **Orcish Lounge Aviation** - *Security Analyst*
-> - Responsible for monitoring 40 embedded systems and 200 workstations at the SOC while.
+> - Responsible for monitoring 40 embedded systems and 200 workstations at the SOC.
 > - Handling ticket escalations by performing initial triage on alerts.
 > - Working with supervisors to design security awareness training.
 > - Created Powershell queries to detect SquirrelWaffle.